 A real estate power of attorney grants power to the agent, allowing them to buy, sell, and manage real estate on the principal's behalf.

 - It has the flexibility to be either durable or non-durable.
 Because of this, it is important to seek legal advice before using it.

 Tax Power of Attorney

-This form, initiated by Form 2848, allows the agent, generally a qualified individual such as an accountant, to prepare and submit tax information to the Department of Revenue on behalf of the grantor.
+A tax power of attorney form allows the agent, generally a qualified individual such as an accountant, to prepare and submit tax information to the Iowa Department of Revenue on behalf of the principal.

 Vehicle Power of Attorney

-This type of power of attorney, officially known as Form 411021 allows the agent to buy, sell, and handle the necessary paperwork with the Arkansas Department of Motor Vehicles on the grantor’s behalf.
+A vehicle power of attorney, officially known as Form 411021 allows the agent to buy, sell, and handle the necessary paperwork with the Iowa Department of Transportation on the principal's behalf.